beginning of content

 Key facts

-• Torticollis is a common phenomenon when your neck muscles spasm and your neck twists to the side.
-This causes pain on one side of your neck and difficulty straightening your neck.
+• Torticollis is a common condition when your neck muscles spasm, causing pain on one side and difficulty straightening your neck.

 • Babies are sometimes born with torticollis.